dimeko/malsmug/findings.md

     ```

 ### file3.js

-`file3.js` is a loader script.
-Indication of malicious activity:
+`file3.js` is a loader script (loads `iframe` and `script` elements).
+IoC & Findings:
-- Creation of invisible `iframe` with `pointer-events` set to `none`: indicates that the attacker can steal browser events by side loading a script through an `iframe`
+- Creation of an invisible `iframe` with `pointer-events` set to `none`: This indicates that the attacker can steal browser events by sideloading a script through an `iframe`.
+Invisibility and `pointer-events` set to none let the script stay undetectable.
-- Initialization of multiple suspicious javascript files concatenated with the public path `"https://js.mysitecdn.com/"`
+- Initialization of multiple suspicious JavaScript files concatenated with the `public_path` `"https://js.mysitecdn.com/"`.
     ```javascript
         f=l+"frame.7a3ddac5.js",
         w=l+"vendor.e163e343.js",
         h=l+"frame-modern.78abb9d0.js",
         v=l+"vendor-modern.dde03d24.js",
     ```
-    These scripts are then embeded to the page:
+    These scripts are then embedded into the page:
     ```javascript
         var p=function(e){
             var t=document.createElement("script");